 Three of those activities are impossible for me on the same day.
 I accept that.
 They are 1,3 and 4.
 I can’t change the food delivery as it’s booked in.
 It’s a physical task to put the shopping away but one I love to do with my husband’s help.

 So, changing the sheets and colouring my hair will have to wait until another day.
 It can’t be the next day as I need a recovery day from the food shop delivery.
 I also have to factor in the energy needed just to complete my normal daily routine on top of the food delivery.

 I can however unpack the food and enjoy a spot of writing later, while resting on the bed.
-So I have decided on two activities I enjoy and I can look forward to.
+So I can decide on two activities I enjoy and I can look forward to.
 I’ll feel like I’ve achieved something at the end of the day.

 Adopting a good decision making process, based on accepting my limitations, ensures I pace to manage my pain but also encourages a sense of well-being.

-If you are mostly housebound due to your illness and struggling with how to get through each day, or are faced with major life changing decisions, here’s my few tips that may help get you started;
+If you are mostly housebound due to your illness and struggling with how to get through each day, or are faced with major life changing decisions, here’s my few tips to hopefully help get you started on a plan forward:

 - Take time to think about your decisions;

-- Cross off the list all the things that you know are physically impossible all at once;
+- Cross off the list all the things you know are physically impossible all at once;

-- Make sure you leave one thing on the list each day that you love to do;
+- Make sure you leave one thing on the list each day you love to do;

 - For medium decisions, like an outing, plan at least a week in advance.
 You need to ensure you don’t overdo it leading up to the outing.
 Work with your own limitations and plan your week’s schedule so you ensure you have done everything possible to make it out;